Tour of the Matterhorn

 Ascent: 840m | Descent: 1,576m | Distance: 15.3 KM

-Now that we’re well-rested and recharged, it’s back to the trails in the direction of Evolene, a beautiful mountain town in the mystical Val d’Herens.
+Waking up in beautiful Gruben, we’ll take a taxi to our next trailhead at the Lac de Moiry and hike in the direction of Evolene, a beautiful mountain town in the mystical Val d’Herens.
 Unlike previous days, the uphill isn’t as demanding.
-We’ll depart from Lac de Moiry in a westerly direction as we gradually ascend past the smaller Lac des Autannes and reach the mountain pass above the valley.
+We’ll depart from the lake in a westerly direction as we gradually ascend past the smaller Lac des Autannes and reach the mountain pass above the valley.
 From there, we’ll begin descending along a series of switchbacks on a steep rocky trail that eventually widens on wide grasslands and becomes much more enjoyable.
 The towns of the valley will come into view quite quickly as we slowly approach the tree line.
 It’s possible to see the Ferpecle glacier on our left side and the Aiguilles Rouge D’Arolla straight ahead of us.
 Upon arrival in Evolene, we’ll jump on a local bus for a short ride to Arolla, the last town in the valley.
 The views in the town are dominated by the Mont Collon, a gigantic 3,000-meter summit that splits the valley and looks like it’s holding the glaciers from rolling down the valley.
 We’ll be spending a night in the town at our accommodation where dinner will also be served.

 Ascent: 1,108m | Descent: 110m | Distance: 10.4 KM